ozgeylman/Test_Otomasyon_Odev/README.md

 KOCER fist change for git

-This line changed by Cansu
+This line changed by Cansu- commited
+Updated line for staging -add to VCS- invisible until new commit.
+Updated line for stating value after commit